 A Climate and Biodiversity Loophole Support for Biomass Power Undermines Global Targets —A South Korea Case

 research 2024-05-22

-Biomass Issue Brief
+Biomass Bioenergy Issue Brief Biodiversity

+A Climate and Biodiversity Loophole Support for Biomass Power Undermines Global Targets —A South Korea Case